StevenTammen/bibledocs.org/content/subject-index.md

 study-title="Group Study - Ichthys' BB1 Theology - The Study of God"
 page-title="All Members of the Trinity Are Deity" header-title="Why wasn't the Spirit sent to indwell believers before He actually was (i.e., only after Christ's ascension)?"
 %}}

+## Human beings {#human-beings}

+### Human beings > Are dichtomous, composed of flesh and spirit {#human-beings-are-dichtomous-composed-of-flesh-and-spirit}

+{{% subject-index-link
+content-type="Reader Q&A"
+content-type-slugified="questions-and-answers"
+link="/questions-and-answers/reader-correspondence/sleep-as-a-euphemism-for-death-resuscitation-the-afterlife-and-more/how-does-the-concept-of-resuscitation-affect-the-afterlife/#on-the-nature-and-composition-of-human-beings"
+study-title="Sleep as a Euphemism for Death; Resuscitation; the Afterlife; and More" page-title="How Does the Concept of Resuscitation Affect the Afterlife?" header-title="On the nature and composition of human beings"
+%}}

+### Human beings > Are not trichotomous (we do not *have* souls, but *are* souls) {#human-beings-are-not-trichotomous-we-do-not-have-souls-but-are-souls}

+{{% subject-index-link
+content-type="Reader Q&A"
+content-type-slugified="questions-and-answers"
+link="/questions-and-answers/reader-correspondence/sleep-as-a-euphemism-for-death-resuscitation-the-afterlife-and-more/how-does-the-concept-of-resuscitation-affect-the-afterlife/#on-the-nature-and-composition-of-human-beings"
+study-title="Sleep as a Euphemism for Death; Resuscitation; the Afterlife; and More" page-title="How Does the Concept of Resuscitation Affect the Afterlife?" header-title="On the nature and composition of human beings"
+%}}

 ## Image of God {#image-of-god}